 When adding a rule, the following parameters are available by default:

-- New for October!
-Number of Requests Per User on Specific Resource — How many requests a user is allowed to make for a resource
+- Number of Requests Per User on Specific Resource — This parameter determines how many requests a user is allowed to make for a resource.
+For articles, this is determined by ISSN, volume, and issue (if any of these are empty the rule will be skipped).
+For books, this is determined by ISBN.

-- New for October!
-Time Span (In Months) Since Request Date — The amount of time that needs to pass before a resource can be re-requested
+- Time Span (In Months) Since Request Date — The amount of time that needs to pass before a resource can be re-requested.

 Rapdio can only calculate the total work percentage if the total number of pages is known and the page fields are populated.
 Without this information, the rule will be skipped.
 This case mostly occurs for requests placed via the blank form Resource Sharing requests and not from a Rapido offer, since the Rapido offer includes all the metadata.Copyright Parameters